Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you are connected to a drone with Olympe, to start the video streaming just call the :py:func:`olympe.Drone.start_video_streaming` function and the drone will start sending its video stream to Olympe.
-Call :py:func:`olympe.Drone.stop_video_streaming` the video streaming.
+Once you are connected to a drone with Olympe, to start the video streaming just call the :py:func:`olympe.Drone.streaming.start` function and the drone will start sending its video stream to Olympe.
+Call :py:func:`olympe.Drone.streaming.stop` the video streaming.

 Realtime capture
 """"""""""""""""